-In Table \ref{tabseg}, we show quantitative results of each organ's segmentation compared with the other seven models.
-We can see that the segmentation performance of heart is the best among all organs, and its a-DSC score is more than 92\% for each method, followed by the aorta, and the worst is the esophageal.
-The main reason of good performance extracting heart is that the heart region is the largest, and its inner pixel value changes little and its boundary presents more obvious (\emph{see} Fig.\ref{segthorpred}).
-While the esophagus region is the smallest among all organs which increases the segmentation difficulty.
+In Table~\ref{tabseg}, we show the quantitative results of each organ's segmentation compared with the other seven models.
+We can see that the segmentation performance of the heart was the best among all organs, and~its a-DSC score was more than 92\% for each method, followed by the aorta, and~the worst was the esophagus.
+The~main reason for the good performance in extracting the heart was that the heart region is the largest, and~its inner pixel value changes little, while its boundary is more obvious (see Figure~\ref{segthorpred}), while the esophageal region is the smallest among all organs, which increased the segmentation difficulty.

-The proposed method achieves an a-DSC value of 86.83\% (ranked first) and an a-Preci value of 88.21\% (ranked first) with only 2.08M parameters.
-Compared with the state-of-the-art models CA-Net (second-ranked in a-DSC score) and UNet++ (ranked second in a-Preci value), the proposed 2D FAS-UNet obtains 0.17\% improvement of a-DSC score with only 75\% as many parameters of CA-Net, and 0.19\% improvement of a-Preci value with only 22\% as many parameters of UNet++.
-Our method has also higher a-DSC score than the third-ranked U-Net by 0.75\%, but has far fewer parameters than 17.26M of U-Net.
-Compared with ERFNet which achieves an a-DSC and a-Preci values of 82.86\% and 80.48\% with the fewest parameters respectively, FAS-Unet is higher than it in overall a-DSC rankings.
-The a-DSC score of ERFNet ranked the last one, so we think it may fall into an under-fitting situation.
-It shows that ERFNet reduces the performance of the network while saving parameters.
-CA-Net obtains a good a-DSC value because the attention mechanism may improve the segmentation results of small organs.
+The proposed method achieved an a-DSC value of 86.83\% (ranked first) and an a-Preci value of 88.21\% (ranked first) with only 2.08 M parameters.
+Compared with the state-of-the-art models CA-Net (second-ranked in the a-DSC score) and UNet++ (ranked second in the a-Preci value), the~proposed 2D FAS-UNet obtained a 0.17\% improvement of the a-DSC score with only 75\% as many parameters as CA-Net and a~0.19\% improvement of the a-Preci value with only 22\% as many parameters as UNet++.
+Our method also had a higher a-DSC score than the third-ranked UNet by 0.75\%, but~had far fewer parameters than the 17.26 M of UNet.
+Compared with ERFNet, which achieved a-DSC and a-Preci values of 82.86\% and 80.48\% with the fewest parameters, respectively, FAS-UNet was higher in the overall a-DSC rankings.
+The~a-DSC score of ERFNet ranked last, so we think it may fall into an under-fitting situation.
+This shows that ERFNet reduces the performance of the network while saving the parameters.
+CA-Net obtained a good a-DSC value because the attention mechanism may improve the segmentation results of small organs.